MuchammadSobrun/Serial-comunication-test-PC-to-Aduino/README.md

-# To test the serial comunication between PC and Aduino.
+# To test the serial comunication between PC and Arduino.

 Using VB.net 2015